frederic-perez/AmE-dictionary/data/idioms.md

 __narrow escape__ :two::hammer:
 __narrow something down__ If you narrow something down, you reduce the number of possibilities.
 __need (something) (about) as much as (one) needs a hole in the head__ To have absolutely no need or use for something. _I’m perfectly happy having a cell phone that just makes phone calls—I need a fancy new smartphone about as much as I need a hole in the head._
+__new car smell__ The scent associated with the inside of a brand new vehicle, caused by the plastics and other materials inside it. _Boy, I love that new car smell, don’t you?_
 __new kid on the block__ Someone who is new in a place or organization.
 __nice and (something)__ Very something.
 Used to emphasize how nice something is because of the particular quality named after “and.” _I love your new house!
 It’s nice and bright inside!_
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
 __no good deed goes unpunished__ :two: Due to the cruelty, ignorance, or selfishness of the world or others, one’s good deeds or good intentions will often result in more trouble than they are worth.
 An ironic and sardonic twist on the more standard moral that “no good deed goes unrewarded.”
 __no hard feelings__
 __no holds barred__ :three: __1__ (in wrestling) With no restrictions on the kinds of holds that are used. __2__ Used to convey that no rules or restrictions apply in a conflict or dispute. _No-holds-barred military action._ _This book takes a no-holds-barred approach to taking personal responsability._ :es: sin tabúes
+__no offense__ :two: What I have said or am about to say is not meant to offend or insult you, even though it could be interpreted that way. _No offense, but I think it may be time you cleaned up your kitchen._
 __no spring chicken__ No longer young or youthful.
 (A “spring chicken” refers to a young chicken.)
 __no strings attached__ :three: Free of conditions, limitations, obligations, etc. _The goodwill compensation comes with no strings attached._
 __no way, José__